oneforawe/edapt-data-handler/1-docs/3-HostingSetUp.md

 <li> Node <br/>
 (You may want to install with nvm instead of following the instructions below;
-new edits have been made to the <a href="./1-InitialSetUp.md">Phase 1</a> notes that indicate this is the preferred method, given EDAPT's usage of the globally-installed PM2 package.)
+new edits have been made to the <a href="./1-InitialSetUp.md">Phase 1</a> notes that indicate that using nvm is the preferred method, given EDAPT's usage of the globally-installed PM2 package.)

 This tutorial gives a high-level set of instructions that link to many of the steps already taken and contain instructions for the next few steps: